 On my rare visit to Barnes and Noble, a store that encourages consumer to buy books online, I discovered a new batch of books containing vintage photos of Kansas City and other nearby places of interest.
-While I admire the effort to collect and annotate enough historic photos for a book, I don’t see myself paying over
+While I admire the effort to collect and annotate enough historic photos for a book, I don’t see myself

 …but wait,there is more… Old Photos: Vintage Kansas City

 If you are not just headed to the Kansas City Public Library to look at porn or have sex, you may want to visit their excellent free exhibit Alert Today, Alive Tomorrow: Living With the Atomic Bomb, 1945-65.
 Whether you are a history buff or just want to know why your crazy grandpa is storing canned water